 Under Public Service Loan forgiveness, a borrower can get all of their federal student loan debt forgiven after ten years of public service.
 The technical requirement is that borrowers have 120 certified payments.

-To reach the 120 certified payments, three key requirements need to be met:
+To reach the 120 certified payments, there are three main requirements:

-- Eligible student loans – Many federal student loans are not eligible, such as FFEL, Stafford, and Perkins, but this eligibility issue can be cured via federal student loan consolidation.
+- Eligible student loans – Many federal student loans are not eligible, such as FFEL, Stafford, and Perkins.
+However, federal direct student loan consolidation cures this eligibility issue.

 - Eligible repayment plan – The main repayment plans that qualify for PSLF are the income-driven repayment plans (ICR, IBR, PAYE, and REPAYE).
 Notable plans that are not eligible include the graduated and extended repayment plans.